Loading lesson…

 The big idea: OpenClaw's home shapes everything that follows.
 Pick your host on data sensitivity and uptime needs, mount volumes outside the container, and prove restart-resilience before you trust a soul with anything that matters.

-What is the core idea behind "Deploying OpenClaw: Local Box, Home Server, Or VPS"?
+What is the main idea of "Deploying OpenClaw: Local Box, Home Server, Or VPS"?

-Which best describes the scope of "Deploying OpenClaw: Local Box, Home Server, Or VPS"?
+Which action would help you apply "Deploying OpenClaw: Local Box, Home Server, Or VPS" responsibly?